conda-forge/governance/README.md

 In April 2025, two new clauses were added regarding core and core-emeritus membership.

-In September 2025, a new clauses was added to clarify access rights of emeritus members.
+In September 2025, a new clause was added to clarify access rights of emeritus members.

 This document is released under the CC-BY 4.0 license.